Cloud Security Scanning

 - IAM policies that are too permissive

 When adding a new AWS account, Panther runs a baseline scan and models all of the resources in your account.
-Account scans are performed daily to ensure the most consistent state possible.
+Account scans are then performed daily.
 This works by using an assumable IAM Role with ReadOnly permissions.

 Cloud Security Scanning is not available during Panther's free 30-day trial.
 Request access to the feature via an assisted trial by using the Intercom Messenger in the bottom-right corner of the Panther Console.